How our database was built

 There are one-offs too, which are worth highlighting too.
 During October 1979, a change in the publication date of the album chart meant that two rundowns were published in one week, which results (naturally) in two number 1 albums – Blondie’s Eat To The Beat and The Police’s Regatta De Blanc.
 Contrary to some databases, we take the view that both charts are valid – so Eat To The Beat WAS a number 1, despite the fact that some histories indicate that it peaked at 2.

-But we are fully aware that no database of this size and complexity can be 100% perfect.
-If you spot any glitches or errors (or would simply like to let us know what you think of our new database) please get in touch via our feedback email here: email@example.com.
+Of course, we are fully aware that no database of this size and complexity can be 100% perfect – and that we have a fanbase of users who love delving into its riches.
+If, as you are doing so, you spot any glitches or errors (or would simply like to let us know what you think of our new database) please get in touch via our feedback email here: firstname.lastname@example.org.